 So why do so many sellers insist on using old school sales tactics that no longer work?
 If it’s because they simply don’t know any better, we’re here to enlighten them!
 Keep reading to learn seven old school sales tactics to avoid.

 If you’re willing to do or say anything to make a sale, including selling a prospect a product they don’t need, you’ll run into problems.
 Maybe not right away.
 But eventually, this tactic will catch up with you and cause your company major issues.

 What kind of issues?
 You’ll probably have a lower close rate and many of the sales you do make will likely get returned by unhappy customers.
 Both of these things are bad for your individual productivity and the reputation of your company as a whole.

-The best thing salespeople can do in 2022 and beyond is sell with integrity.
+The best thing salespeople can do is sell with integrity.

 Mike Lieberman, the CEO and Chief Revenue Scientist of Square2 agrees.
 He says, “When you only sell what the client needs, you’ll gain trust and credibility…This will lead to long-lasting relationships that will benefit your business more in the long term.”

 Here’s the truth: your prospects don’t care about the products or services you sell.
 The only thing they care about is whether or not you can help them solve their problems.
 If you can, they’ll be more than happy to buy from you.
 If you can’t, well…sales is a tough racket.